aticu/hexbait/README.md

 It helps you understand files both at a very large overview-level - by showing patterns and thus helping find interesting sections - and at a single-byte level, but visualizing where parsed bytes originated.

 **Important:** Hexbait is still very much a work in progress.
 Most planned features are just barely fleshed out.
 In some scenarios hexbait will just (safely) crash, because it is not yet fully implemented.
 Many parts of the codebase also need large overhauls.
 Still I have gotten quite a lot of good use out of hexbait already, so I decided to publish it even in this early stage.
+There is not a lot of documentation yet.
+I recommend you just play around with it (right now only mouse functions and copying with Ctrl+C are implemented, so you don't have to try keybindings).
+The parsing language can probably best be understood by reading the `hexbait-lang/grammar.ungram` file.

 ## Some impressions